pipefox/fvtt-simple-dice-roller-deluxe/README.md

 ## Planned Features
 Roughly in order of priority:
-* Integrate toggle buttons (exploding dice, etc) into dice-form for UI consistency (and prevent focus on menu button on click).
+* Integrate toggle buttons (exploding dice, etc.) into Dice From for UI consistency (and prevent click focus on menu button).
 * Make dice-form CSS fancier (transparency effects, no outer border).
+* Move advanced less used settings (additional row column, close on click) in a separate Settings Form.
 * Add option for Penalty / Bonus Dice (10s dice) for Call of Cthulhu games.
 * Add DCC Style Dice - d3, d5, d7, d14, d24, d30 (in a secondary table).
 * Add compounding and penetrating dice (if there's interest).